DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 - Points Scored: ${ tf2/Soldier.mvm.accum.iPointsScored/value } (Best: ${ tf2/Soldier.mvm.max.iPointsScored/value })

 ### Pyro

+<kbd>W</kbd>+<kbd>M1</kbd> is the ultimate play strategy.
+Pair it with the Thermal Thruster and you're set to be a right pest.
+It is a shame there is no tracking for 'amount of players air blasted sent plummeting to their doom by me crouched around the corner'.

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Pyro.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Pyro") })
 - Kills: ${ tf2/Pyro.accum.iNumberOfKills/value }